P-p-H-d/mlib/README.md

 M\*LIB may use a lot of assertions in its implementation to ensure safety: it is highly recommended to properly define NDEBUG for released programs.
-Otherwise you may have a noticeable slow-down (up to a factor x10 in some cases).

 M\*LIB is distributed under BSD-2 simplified license.